nursescure/nursescure/README.md

-stephanie's ponytown info
+stephanie's ponytown stuff :3
-general info
 stephanie or nurse　﹒　any prns
-bpdtism　 ʚ　 ɞ　agender lesbian
+bpdtism d.i.d ~ lesbian
-SIGN ATABOOK!!!!!!
+SIGN ATABOOK!!!!!! if u want..... heh

-dni
 just basic dni (proship included) if i dont like u i just will block/hide u lol i dont care #yolo

-byi
 i have headmates~ very dissociation heavy so please be paitent >u< IM ALWAYS DOWN TO TALK but i may be busy/afk so generally w2i (dont be shy!!!) c+h ENCOURAGED i love it so much!! no need to even talk!!! friend requests are ok too but no promises i will accept~ sorry